First time buyer guide

-So basically, first-time buyers would be saving £5,000 on Stamp Duty, a sum not to be sniffed at, in comparison to other buyers on the purchase of a home worth £500,000.
+So basically, first-time buyers would be saving £5,000 on Stamp Duty – a sum not to be sniffed at – in comparison to other buyers if they bought a £500,000 home.

-But bear in mind that if you purchase a property worth over £500K, standard rates (see the table above) will apply.
+But bear in mind that if you buy a property worth over £500,000 standard rates (see the table above) will apply.

 When to Pay Stamp Duty

 Once your contracts are signed and you have the keys to your new property, you must pay this tax within a 30-day period.
 If you don’t, you’ll be fined.
-It’s your legal responsibility to make sure your taxes are paid, although your solicitor will take care of this one as it’s usually part of their duties to do so.
+It’s your legal responsibility to make sure you pay your taxes, although your solicitor will take care of this one as it’s usually part of their duties to do so.

 Since Stamp Duty will certainly be one of the most important expenses you’ll have to face in the home buying process, it’s crucial to add it to your budget to avoid any nasty surprises.
-And remember to use the ‘View my plan’ section of our app to keep track of all the costs you’re likely to incur.
+And for a lowdown on all the other hidden costs you’ll need to account for read our article The True Costs of Buying a Home.